Camera setup guide

 Choose A Transport

-USB uses MTP/PTP, Wi-Fi Search uses your router, and AP Direct uses the camera's own network.
+USB uses MTP/PTP, Wi-Fi Search uses a router or your iPhone hotspot, and AP Direct uses the camera's own network.

 Camera Setup